-A rendering is meant to produce deptha three-dimensional effectsomething we can fall into visually attach to emotionally.
+A rendering is meant to produce depth—a three-dimensional effect—or something we can fall into visually and attach to emotionally.
 But the picture always reminds us that it has limits; its flatness and dimensions are firm.
-While architectural renderings tend to be subjective, their manufacture—projection of shade and shadow, construction of the frame, manipulation of the scene in relationship to the drawing plane—is an objective methodological process.
-The specific formats of the rendering environment cause direct and palpable effectsinternal to th process.
-In paying close attention to how a picture gets built, we consider the physical materialspaint, seams, and screw heads.
+While architectural renderings tend to solicit subjective associations, their manufacture—projection of shade and shadow, construction of the frame, manipulation of the scene in relationship to the drawing plane—is an objective and methodical process.
+The specific formats of the rendering environment cause direct and palpable effects, internal to that process.
+In paying close attention to how a picture gets built, we consider the physical materials that render a surface: paint, seams, and screw heads.
 This short list of elements corresponds to the dolmen’s assembly.
-Paint assigns the color brown to the front of LA Dolmen.
+Paint assigns the color brown to the front of the LA Dolmen.
 The seams provide it with clearly demarcated parts as they trace juxtapositions of two pieces of plywood, two sheens of paint, or two layers of paint.
-A field of screw heads, and their different visually roughen a smooth surface seen from a distance hile up close the individual parts demarcate an edge or a seam.
-The specific combination of paint sheen, material seam, and screw head both constructs and renders this dolmen simultaneously. he two paints, “Black Bean” and “Black Bean Soup,” reflect light in two slightly different ways.
-The finish takes on the qualities of a rendering making the physical and digital worlds inextricably linked.
-After all, the word “render” is a sortof finish, and in the British case signif the application of stucco to the exterior wall surface. e extend this application to include other material techniques, as we call these materially burdened surfaces built renders.
+A field of screw heads and their different drives visually roughen a smooth surface when seen from a distance.
+While up close, the individual parts demarcate an edge or a seam.
+The specific combination of paint sheen, material seam, and screw head both constructs and renders this dolmen simultaneously.
+The two paints, “Black Bean” and “Black Bean Soup,” reflect light in two slightly different ways in the photographs.
+Therefore, the LA Dolmen’s finish takes on the qualities of a rendering, making the physical and digital worlds inextricably linked.
+After all, the word “render” is a sort-of finish, and in the British case, it signifies the application of stucco to the exterior wall surface.
+We now extend this application to include other material techniques, as we call these materially burdened surfaces “built renders.”

 VA Dolmen

-Please don’t think that this is solely a representational problem that it belongs to those objects outside of normal building construction.
+Please don’t think that the building up of a rendering is a solely representational problem, or that it exists outside of straightforward building construction.
 On the contrary, material rendering occurs everywhere.
-In fact, in our practice of specifying everything to a builder, everyone is already building images.
-We are dedicated to descri renderings through construction materials.
-While there is no medium specific to our pursuit, we try to find specificity through different media.
-After all, the Specification—commonly referred to as the “spec book”—is a form of representation, albeit or all the better, not primarily visual.
+In fact, in our practice of specifying everything to a contractor, everyone already builds images.
+We are dedicated to the description of renderings through construction materials.
+While there is no medium that is specific to our pursuit, we try to find specificity through different media.
+After all, the Specification—commonly referred to as the “spec book”—is a form of representation, albeit not primarily visual.